 If you need more advanced volume control, you can use volume curves on the Timeline to set the volume for precise parts of any audio clip.
+Learn more about volume curves

 Audio clip with a volume curve

 Volume curves

 With volume curves, you can control the volume for each part of the clip and smoothly increase or decrease the volume.